Skip to main content

 Step 2: Open and Verify Your Account

-Sign up on your chosen broker’s website and go through identity verification (also called KYC).
-Most brokers will ask for a government-issued ID and a proof of your address.
-If you’re using Deriv, you’ll need to create a separate synthetic indices MT5 sub-account inside your main Deriv dashboard — your standard Deriv account can’t directly access MT5 synthetic trading.
+Sign up on your chosen broker's website and go through identity verification (also called KYC).
+Most brokers will ask for a government-issued ID and proof of your address.
+The whole thing usually takes a day or two.
+If you're using Deriv, you'll need to create a separate synthetic indices MT5 sub-account inside your main Deriv dashboard — your standard Deriv account can't directly access MT5 synthetic trading.
+This tripped me up my first time, took me an hour to figure out.

 Step 3: Add Funds to Your Trading Account

 Move money from your main wallet to your MT5 synthetic indices account.
-Most brokers let you start with as little as $100, but if you start that small you’ll need to be very careful with how much you risk per trade.
+Most brokers let you start with as little as $100, but if you start that small you'll need to be very careful with how much you risk per trade.
+I'd recommend starting with at least $200 if you can swing it — $100 disappears fast on Volatility 75 after a couple of bad trades.
 Many brokers also offer demo accounts so you can practice with fake money before you go live.

 Step 4: Download and Install MetaTrader 5